-- Analyse and critically review the contractual environment within which design and construction takes place and the contractual arrangements under which projects are carried out.
-(KU KTS) - 2.
-Critically evaluate the philosophy and practice associated with works to existing buildings.
-(KU GA) - 3.
-Evaluate and synthesise the concepts, theories and principles on which the discipline of Quantity Surveying and Commercial Management is based, including cost modelling techniques, cost information systems, whole life costing and / or supply chain management.
-(KU GA) - 4.
-Evaluate and critically review cost management systems, procurement strategies and project management techniques.
-(KU KTS) - 5.
-Analyse and evaluate management skills, techniques, and cost management systems, procurement strategies and project management techniques to successfully deliver a project from inception to engagement, whilst meeting the requirements of constraints within the project.
-(KU GA) - 6.
-Analyse current Health and Safety codes applicable to the construction process with a realisation of the changing nature and development of Health and Safety.
-(KU KTS) - 7.
-Develop, maintain and encourage constructive working relationships within a group.
+- L6.1 Demonstrate systematic understanding and knowledge of the contractual environment within which design and construction takes place and the contractual arrangements under which projects are carried out.
+(KU KTS) - L6.2 Develop a systematic knowledge and understanding of the technology of building defects and the factors affecting building performance.
+(KU GA) - L6.3 Demonstrate a systematic knowledge and understanding of the philosophy and practice associated with works to existing buildings.
+(KU GA) - L6.4 Demonstrate a critical knowledge and understanding of the technological aspects of the building design and production process, structural design, use of performance-based design codes, installation of services and fire safety.
+(KU KTS) - L6.5 Evaluate management skills, techniques, and cost management systems, procurement strategies and project management techniques. to successfully deliver a project from inception to engagement, whilst meeting the requirements of constraints within the project.
+(KU GA) - L6.6 Demonstrate the ability to obtain and analyse data from, and follow construction process from an ongoing construction project to develop solutions.
+(KU KTS) - L6.7 Develop a systematic knowledge of the current Health and Safety codes applicable to the construction process with a realisation of the changing nature and development of Health and Safety.
+(KU KTS) - L6.8 Develop, maintain and encourage constructive working relationships within a group.
 Take on a leadership role and resolve conflict through negotiation.
-(GA PPP) - 8.
-Develop the ability to make and sustain arguments, make judgements and propose solutions based upon complex ideas and concepts in a wide range of formats with a coherent style and structure.
-(GA KTS)

-9. Evaluate effectiveness of own time management and task management maintain flexibility in planning.
+(GA PPP) - L6.9 Develop the ability to make and sustain arguments, make judgements and propose solutions based upon complex ideas and concepts in a wide range of formats with a coherent style and structure.
+(GA KTS) - L6.10 Evaluate effectiveness of own time management and task management maintain flexibility in planning.
 Identify potential causes of stress and act to minimise their impact.
 (GA KTS)